NG-NEST/ng-nest/lib/ng-nest/ui/dropdown/docs/readme.en_US.md

 ---
-label: 'Dropdown 下拉菜单'
+label: 'Dropdown'
 category: 'Navigation'
 ---

-# Dropdown 下拉菜单
+# Dropdown

-向下弹出的列表。
+The list that pops down.

 ## Used alone